twidi/django-adv-cache-tag/README.rst

 cache templatetag, you cannot say which one use, it will automatically be the default one.

-``django-adv-cache-tag`` can do this for your by provinding a settings, ``ADV_CACHE_BACKEND`` which will take the name of a cache backend defined in your settings.
+``django-adv-cache-tag`` can do this for your by providing a settings, ``ADV_CACHE_BACKEND`` which will take the name of a cache backend defined in your settings.
 And by extending the provided ``CacheTag`` object, you can even define many backends to be used by many